How to Convert a Barclays PDF Bank Statement to CSV or Excel

 Copy-pasting from a Barclays PDF into Excel produces garbled formatting.
 The "Money out" and "Money in" columns collapse together, descriptions wrap unpredictably, and dates lose their structure.
 For a statement with hundreds of transactions, manual re-entry is not realistic.

 Quick answer: Use ReconcileIQ's free PDF converter.
 Select Barclays, upload your PDF, and download clean CSV or Excel output.
-No signup, no email, no cost.
+Your first statement of up to 10 pages converts free on a new account.

 How to Convert Your Barclays Statement (4 Steps)